What is a second mortgage?

 To get a second mortgage loan, you’ll need to have enough usable equity in your property – equity you can borrow against (as opposed to a cash deposit for your first mortgage).

 Otherwise, a second mortgage works like a standard mortgage.
 You’ll borrow a lump sum from a lender, which you’ll repay with interest over a fixed term through regular repayments.
-It will be a debt alongside your first mortgage.
+It will be a debt alongside your first home loan.

 Features of a second mortgage